 - A superbug sealed a man’s fate.
 Direct bacteriophage application turned that fate around.
 Story on The Guardian.

 How is it that that the FDA and EMA set the rules on allowing the use of bacteriophages on patients under the state of ‘compassion treatment’ only after all other options have been exhausted?
-Ironically there is nothing compassionate in making patients become lab rats to test out all the other pharmaceutical options prior to giving them a chance at a treatment which has the least amount of side effects.
+Ironically there is nothing compassionate in making patients become lab rats to test out all the other pharmaceutical options prior to giving them a chance at a treatment that has the least amount of side effects.

-It is strange to think that absolute strangers who view patients as mere statistical numbers, have the right to decide what course of treatment a patient should take.
+It is strange to think that absolute strangers who view patients as mere statistical numbers have the right to decide what course of treatment a patient should take.
 How is it that the word of the patient, who ultimately is the one paying the price with their health, does not overrule everyone else’s opinion?
 It is also interesting that with the increase of patients suffering from antibiotic resistance, there really aren’t that many stories of famous people or heads of states facing similar fates.
 Could it be that none have come face to face with such a matter, or do certain people get special treatment when it comes to their health? (it is not too farfetched to think that certain people have privileges that the public does not after all, money and connections have always found solutions).

 In many countries, especially the US and EU, those in power claim that bacteriophages aren’t well documented and don’t seem to fit into the rules and laws that have been laid out for phage therapy for patients.
 It is good to remember that those same rules and laws were put there not so much for the concerns for the patient but to protect and create stability for those who create products and make a good profit out of patients.
 The Eliava Institute in Georgia has a library of bacteriophages and has used phage therapy for over 60 years.
 In some other countries, bacteriophages are not only used in severe cases or as they say ‘compassionate’ cases but are given to large portions of the population for preventative measures, to avoid people getting ill in the first place.
 Surely places that have practiced phage therapy have documented their work.
 And yet, still, the US and EU claim that there is insufficient documentation.
 Maybe it is not the documentation that is the problem, but the question of commerce.
 Yet, some people, in some countries are actively using and helping people with phage therapy.
 Maybe they still remember that oath they took to help patients and their degrees are more than a label of some social class or a paycheque.